Sailboat Charter Vacation

 build Rhodes Town, that year wielding an eastern maritime dominance and controlling numerous

-mainland settlements, including both Inlice adjacent to Gocek and Marmaris (see below).
+mainland settlements, including both Inlice adjacent to Gocek as well as Marmaris (see below).
 A

 waypoint for Saint Paul's captors in A.D.
-60 while hiding from Meltemi winds.
-Miles
+60 while awaiting favorable winds.
+Miles of white

-of white sand beach behind which the medieval town lies below an ancient acropolis
+sand beach behind which the medieval town lies below an ancient acropolis (acropolis stoa

-(acropolis stoa pictured at right).
-In the town several charming if pricey restaurants
+pictured at right).
+In the town several charming if pricey restaurants serving a rather

-occasionally possible, however, for a yacht to squeeze into a vacant mooring against one of the
+Alternatively it is occasionally possible for a yacht to squeeze into a vacant mooring against

-harbor walls when those moorings have not been blocked by resident bareboat charter companies
+one of the harbor walls when those moorings have not been blocked by resident bareboat charter

-both ancient and medieval history while its many beaches attract those interested in the sun god
+view of both ancient and medieval history while its many beaches attract those interested in

 Colossus in the image of Helios is said to have once stood upon the east wall of the smaller of

-Rhodes Town's three harbors abutting the old city.
-Within the old city there is ample evidence
+Rhodes Town's three existing harbors abutting the old city.
+Within the old city there is ample

-of the 1306-1522 presence of the Knights of Saint John of Jerusalem (Hospitallers), including the
+evidence of the 1308-1522 presence of the Hospitaller Knights of Saint John of Jerusalem, including

 to light a history beginning in 408 BC.
 Findings from these sites are housed in the 1000-bed